aubrielee/aubrielee.github.io/project-management.md

 Custom formula: `=A1<>TODAY()`  <br>
 Apply to whole sheet

-## Moving through time
+## moving along the days
 All columns older than three days ago are hidden by a script:
 <pre>
 function processProjectorySimplified() {
 var sheet = SpreadsheetApp.getActiveSheet();

-  var now = new Date(); // today var reach = 3; // span of number of days ago I want to have awareness of; 3 days ago is day before ereyesterday var hideThroughDate = new Date(now);
+var now = new Date(); // today var reach = 3; // span of number of days ago and ahead I want to keep salient; 3 days ago is day before ereyesterday var hideThroughDate = new Date(now);
 hideThroughDate.setDate(now.getDate() - reach - 1); // hide through day before reach date, show from reach date onward

 // Create an array of arrays of the date cells and their dates
 // getSheetValues(startRow, startColumn, numRows, numColumns)
 var cellDates = sheet.getSheetValues(1, 2, 1, sheet.getLastColumn()); // All dates in the spreadsheet in row 1

 // find the index for the day just before the start day.
 // Starting from the left, inspect each item in cellDates and see whether it's the start day. var hideThroughCol = 0; // number of columns to hide while(hideThroughCol++ <= sheet.getLastColumn()) {
 var then = new Date(cellDates[0][hideThroughCol]);

-    // if equal to hideThroughDate
-    if(then >= hideThroughDate) {
+// if equal to hideThroughDate if(then >= hideThroughDate) {
 break;
 }
 }

 //bounds check
 if(hideThroughCol > sheet.getLastColumn()) return;

 // hide all date columns through hideThroughDate sheet.hideColumn(sheet.getRange(1, 2, 1, hideThroughCol)); // row 1, column B, for one row, for number of columns defined by hideThroughCol

 var lastFewDays = sheet.getRange(1, hideThroughCol+1, sheet.getLastRow(), reach+1); // add 1 to hideThroughCol to push past project column (column A); add 1 to reach to include last column hidden lastFewDays.setWrapStrategy(SpreadsheetApp.WrapStrategy.CLIP); // 2021.08.28 set text wrapping to clip for days before today

 Logger.log("Yay!");
 }

 </pre>

-## More details
+## more notes

 * I started this spreadsheet almost four years ago, in January of 2021.
 The sheet became slow, so now I’m archiving each quarter, whose limits I’ve defined by solinoxes.
 * The main tab of Projectory is called “Timetrix” (time matrix).
 If I no longer prioritize a row, I put it in a tab called “Cryoritized” (deprioritized and put in cryo).
-* (Not shown) I delineate quarters by solstices and equinoxes.
+* I delineate quarters by solstices and equinoxes.
 To make solstices and equinoxes teal: <br>
 Custom formula: =MATCH(A$1,INDIRECT("Solinoxes!A1:A"),0) <br>
 I hav​​e two of these, one of which makes the date bold and italicized.

-## Where I’ve been:
-Gantt charts, GTD, Asana, Notion, other people’s templates.
-Nothing works better for me than my own design.

 ## Where I go from here:
 * A better way to see today’s tasks on mobile
 * Simplenote notes
 * Better matching to Archiridion